madsbuch/blog/_posts/2016-04-08-a-practical-introduction-to-haskell-part-1.md

 * __Partial Functions:__ In the case of Haskell it means that a function does not pattern match on all cases of the datatype.

-And all the control structures, like `for-loops`, `while-loops`, `if-blocks`, etc., we usually have accessible are formulated in functions.
-An interesting exercise is to actually implement the control structures.
+This vocabulary is also available to mainstream programming languages such as Java, C#, etc. But they are central to functional programming.

+The last difference to imperative programming is the lack of control structures.
+That's right, we don't have any `while`-loops, `if`-expression, etc. But fear not.
+We can express the same computation in functional programming.
+For the iteration idioms we use recursion and for the conditionals we use pattern matching.

 ## What I want vs. What to do
-When doing imperative programming we usually have a _state_.
-This state consists of various variables.
-When performing computation we modify the in a linear fashion.
+When doing imperative programming we have an explicit _state_.
+This state is concrete variables.
+When performing computation we modify the state in a linear fashion.
 We might concatenate a couple of strings and add some numbers.
-In the end we return either a value, or a pointer to the data we made.
+In the end we return either a value, a pointer to the data we made, or nothing.
+The last case assumes that we did some effect full programming and that we are able to read the results from somewhere else.
 This is not how we do when thinking functional programming.

-Instead we think about what we have and what we want.
-Functions should hereafter be thought as a mapping from one Type (set of elements) to another.
+In functional programming we think about what we have and what we want.
+These objects are reasoned about as inhabitants of a type.
+A type is here understood as set of elements.

+A function is a map from one type to another.
+A whole program is understood as a map from some initial element of a given type, to another.
+This map, or function, is in Haskell called `main`.

 # Conclusion
 We have enough to formulate simple expressions and evaluate them in the